Szheng25/Powershell-Plays/README.md

-# Powershell Plays
+# PowershellPlays

-&nbsp; Playing around with Powershell
+&nbsp; Playing around with Powershell and ADModule

 &nbsp;